-Pinna Debuts Original Podcast Mystery Series, Opal Watson: Private Eye Starring Visually Impaired Girl Detective With A Knack For Mystery-Solving
+Pinna Announces Original Podcast Mystery Series, Opal Watson: Private Eye Starring Visually Impaired Girl Detective With A Knack For Mystery-Solving

 ADDITIONAL PINNA ORIGINALS DEBUTING THIS OCTOBER:

 A TO Z MYSTERIES: CLUE CLUB – Inspired by the original Random House chapter book series, Pinna's A to Z Mysteries: Clue Club features all new mysteries that invite listeners to join the Clue Club with Dink, Josh, and Ruth Rose.
 They'll have to piece together clues, interview witnesses and discover suspects to solve mysteries all over Green Lawn.
 This podcast has kids hone their detective skills using sound design that alerts listeners to clues that may be important, and kids get to feel like they're actively participating in mystery-solving with their favorite characters.
-The first episode of Clue Club premieres on October 21 with one new episode launching each week.
+The first episode of Clue Club premiered today with one new episode launching each week.
 Season two is already in the works for a 2020 premiere.
 The show is recommended for kids 6 and older.

 HERO HOTEL - Streaming now, tune into the first action packed season (10-episodes) of Hero Hotel to hear how Pinna brings to life Mercado's graphic novel (originally published by Fanbase Press).
 Hero Hotel tells the story of Chet who is sent to work at his Grandma Zee's hotel for superheroes.
 When supervillains, intergalactic robots and trash monsters invade the hotel – and all the heroes are on vacation and unwilling to lift a finger – it's up to Chet, his super-powered cat Boomer, and the rest of the Hero Hotel staff to save the day.
 Listeners will follow Chet's adventures to see if he can remain an under-appreciated hero, or if he'll succumb to a prophesy of villainy.
 The series is recommended for kids 8 and older, with a new episode rolling out each week exclusively on Pinna.